You might probably know this but let me tell you again why your business should have a social media marketing strategy.

 - Customer Insights

 Have you practiced social listening?
-Social media allows you to gain valuable insights about your customers’ interests and behaviors.
+Social media allows you to gain valuable, real-time insights about your customers’ interests and behaviors.
 Check out reviews or comments to see what people think of your business.
-Look at engagement rates on each social media post to measure what types of content generates the most interest.
+Look at engagement rates on each social media post to measure what types of content generates the most interest or which of them entices more re-posting from your followers.
 Track conversions through your purchase or lead ads to find out what type of audience benefits the best from your product or service.

 - Inbound Traffic